FAJCHANG/BathymetryBasedonUAVsVideoStitching/README.md

 &ensp;&ensp;5.
 Calculate camera extrinsics parameters;
 &ensp;&ensp;6.
 Orthomorphic transformation;
 &ensp;&ensp;But first of all, you have to down-sample the two videos and place the pictures to ``./dataset/left/`` and ``./dataset/right/``.
-&ensp;&ensp;*Note: If you use your camera, please calibrate your camera's intrinsics parameters in advance.
+&ensp;&ensp;*Note: Please calibrate your camera's intrinsics parameters in advance.
 And place it to ``./Stitching/neededData/``.
 &ensp;&ensp;For specific operations and parameters, see the corresponding readme and comments between codes.
 &ensp;&ensp;Some source code are also provided by Su Tan,
 the original copy can be downloaded from this webpage https://github.com/SuTanTank/VideoStitchingViaShakinessRemoving